tiberlab/tibercad/manual/Sphinx/GettingStarted/Thermal.rst

 The power balance is ensured by the continuity equation for the thermal flux :math:`\frac{\partial J_i}{\partial x_i}=H` where H is the total heat source.

-Thermal module computes the balance between the heat generated and the heat dissipated.
+**Thermal**  module computes the balance between the heat generated and the heat dissipated.

-Here we get the temperature profile of a rectangular device with an hotspot in the center.
+In the  following  example, we get the temperature profile of a rectangular device with an hotspot in the center.

 The device block specifies the material (Silicon) and the physical regions.
 In this